 Also stated in Kurt Gebhards' resume under "Ministry Passions" is the following most remarkable admission: "I HAVE BEEN ASKED ON THREE OCCASIONS BY THE LEADERS OF GCC TO COME INTO A MINISTRY AND BE AN AGENT OF CHANGE...IN EACH OF THESE CASES THAT CHANGE HAS INCLUDED CASTING A FRESH VISION, DEFINING A NEW MINISTRY CULTURE AND PROMOTE [SIC] POSITIVE CHANGE."

 This amazingly candid admission by Gebhards finally dispels the notion that the Purpose Driven model and Rick Warren's anti-Christ agenda entered Grace Community Church "by men who crept in unawares."
 In his resume, Gebhards is proudly revealing the awful truth: THE GCC LEADERS [John Macarthur is the leader at GCC] ASKED GEBHARDS TO ENTER MINISTRIES AT GCC TO "BE AN AGENT OF CHANGE."
-This proves that these same GCC leaders are wolves in sheep's clothing.

 After successfully implementing "change programs" within ministries at GCC, it became time for Kurt Gebhards to move on.
 Naturally, John Macarthur obliged by writing Pastor Gebhards a letter of recommendation which is attached to the back of his resume.